valentinoli/anthroproject/README.md

 python json2csv.py
 ```

-The script downloads the AWS raw data files, executes transformations, and outputs into CSV files
+The script downloads the AWS raw JSON data files, executes transformations, and outputs into CSV files

-The JSON files are stored in data/json/
+The JSON files are stored in `data/json/`
-The resulting CSV files are stored in data/csv/
+The resulting CSV files are stored in `data/csv/`